Pectus Excavatum (Sternal Bone Deformity, Funnel Chest) in Dogs

 The most important facts at a glance

 Pectus excavatum, also known as funnel chest, is a rare congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
 This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
 Deformities can impair function and may require cosmetic or medical treatment. of the sternumThe sternum, or breastbone, is a long, flat bone in the center of the chest where the ribs are attached.
-It plays an essential role in protecting the heart and other organs in the chest. in dogs, which occurs more frequently in certain breeds such as Bulldogs and Boston Terriers.
+It plays an essential role in protecting the heart and other organs in the chest. in dogs that occurs more frequently in certain breeds such as Bulldogs and Boston Terriers.
 The exact cause is not fully understood, but genetic factors play a significant role.
-This malformation is caused by a maldevelopment of the thoracic wall during embryonic development, which leads to an inward curvature of the sternumThe sternum, or breastbone, is a long, flat bone in the center of the chest where the ribs are attached.
-It plays an essential role in protecting the heart and other organs in the chest. and can compress the heart and lungs, thereby impairing respiratoryRespiratory refers to breathing or the process of breathing.
+This malformation develops due to abnormal development of the thoracic wall during embryonic development, leading to an inward curvature of the sternumThe sternum, or breastbone, is a long, flat bone in the center of the chest where the ribs are attached.
+It plays an essential role in protecting the heart and other organs in the chest. and potentially compressing the heart and lungs, thereby impairing respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. and cardiac functions.

 Symptoms include respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress, limited mobility, cough, frequent lung infections, weight loss, and loss of appetite.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by physical examination and imaging procedures such as X-rays or CT scans.
+It is the first step in the management and treatment of patients. is made through physical examination and imaging procedures such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or CT scans.
 In mild cases, conservative treatment may be sufficient, while in severe cases surgical correction is necessary to reposition the sternumThe sternum, or breastbone, is a long, flat bone in the center of the chest where the ribs are attached.
 It plays an essential role in protecting the heart and other organs in the chest. and stabilize the thoracic wall.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the severity of the deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
-Deformities can impair function and may require cosmetic or medical treatment.; with successful treatment, it is usually positive.
+Deformities can impair function and may require cosmetic or medical treatment.; with successful treatment, it is generally positive.

-Since the disease is congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
+Since the condition is congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
 This can include genetic disorders, developmental anomalies, or infections transmitted by the mother., there are no specific preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures, but the selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
-In breeding, this is applied to promote specific characteristics in dogs and cats. of breeding animals can reduce the risk.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures, but selecting breeding animals can reduce the risk.
 Research focuses on genetic causes, improvement of treatment methods, and the effects on heart and lung function to improve the quality of life of affected dogs.
 Advances in early detection and treatment promise a better future for dogs with pectus excavatum.

 Causes

-Pectus excavatum is a relatively rare condition in dogs, but it can be more common in certain breeds.
+Pectus excavatum is a relatively rare condition in dogs, but it can occur more frequently in certain breeds.
 The exact cause of this deformityA deformity is an abnormal shape or structure of a body part, often due to genetic factors, injuries, or diseases.
 Deformities can impair function and may require cosmetic or medical treatment. is not fully understood, but genetic factors are believed to play a significant role.
-The disease can occur in both male and female dogs, and there is some evidence that it is more common in certain breeds such as Bulldogs and Boston Terriers.
+The condition can occur in both male and female dogs, and there is some evidence that it is more common in certain breeds such as Bulldogs and Boston Terriers.

 Symptoms